-Utah legal malpractice actions may be based on a breach of contract, breach of fiduciary duty, or negligence.1 When a legal malpractice action is based on a theory of negligence, the client must prove "(i) an attorney-client relationship; (ii) a duty of the attorney to the client arising from their relationship; (iii) a breach of that duty; (iv) a causal connection between the breach of duty and the resulting injury to the client; and (v) actual damages."2 These elements are substantially the same as when a breach of fiduciary duty is alleged.3 However, when a client brings a malpractice claim based on a contract theory, the client must base his claim on a breach of a specific term of the contract and prove: "(1) a valid and enforceable contract; (2) performance by the plaintiff; (3) breach of the express promise by the defendant; and (4) damages to the plaintiff resulting from the breach."4 Regardless of the legal theory upon which the malpractice claim is brought, the client must prove causation, and "the same standard of causation applies" in any malpractice case.5
+Utah legal malpractice actions may be based on a breach of contract, breach of fiduciary duty, or negligence.1 When a legal malpractice action is based on a theory of negligence, the client must prove "(i) an attorney-client relationship; (ii) a duty of the attorney to the client arising from their relationship; (iii) a breach of that duty; (iv) a causal connection between the breach of duty and the resulting injury to the client; and (v) actual damages."2 These elements are substantially the same as when a breach of fiduciary duty is alleged.3 However, when a client brings a malpractice claim based on a contract theory, the client must base his claim on a breach of a specific term of the contract and prove: "(1) a valid and enforceable contract; (2) performance by the plaintiff; (3) breach of the express promise by the defendant; and (4) damages to the plaintiff resulting from the breach."
+Regardless of the legal theory upon which the malpractice claim is brought, the client must prove causation, and "the same standard of causation applies" in any malpractice case.

-In Utah, "[a]n attorney has a duty to use such skill, prudence, and diligence as lawyers of ordinary skill and capacity commonly possess and exercise in the performance of the tasks which they undertake."6 Additionally, expert testimony "may be helpful, and in some cases necessary, in establishing the standard of care required in cases dealing with the duties owed by a particular profession."7 Concerning the causation element, however, expert testimony is required "in all but the most obvious cases."8 In a legal malpractice action, whether expert testimony is required depends on whether the connection between fault and damages is beyond the fact-finder's common understanding so as to require expert testimony.9
+In Utah, "[a]n attorney has a duty to use such skill, prudence, and diligence as lawyers of ordinary skill and capacity commonly possess and exercise in the performance of the tasks which they undertake."
+Additionally, expert testimony "may be helpful, and in some cases necessary, in establishing the standard of care required in cases dealing with the duties owed by a particular profession."
+Concerning the causation element, however, expert testimony is required "in all but the most obvious cases."
+In a legal malpractice action, whether expert testimony is required depends on whether the connection between fault and damages is beyond the fact-finder's common understanding so as to require expert testimony.

-Utah courts "have long recognized that the standard for causation in a legal malpractice action requires 'the client to show that if the attorney had adhered to the ordinary standards of professional competence and had done the act he failed to do or not done the act complained about, the client would have benefited."10 This causation element requires a connection between fault and damages that is not based on "speculation or conjecture."11 on the element of causation.
-To establish causation, the plaintiff must prove by a preponderance of the evidence that the underlying case would have been successful absent the alleged malpractice.12 "The objective is to establish what the result of the underlying litigation should have been (an objective standard), not what a particular judge or jury would have decided (a subjective standard)."13 Parties in Utah regularly use the "trial-within-a-trial" method in which a plaintiff presents the evidence that would have been submitted at trial, had no malpractice occurred.14 In short, a plaintiff in a legal malpractice case against the attorney defendant and the underlying action in which the alleged malpractice occurred.
+Utah courts "have long recognized that the standard for causation in a legal malpractice action requires 'the client to show that if the attorney had adhered to the ordinary standards of professional competence and had done the act he failed to do or not done the act complained about, the client would have benefited."
+This causation element requires a connection between fault and damages that is not based on "speculation or conjecture."

+In the area of legal malpractice, the method by which a plaintiff must establish a claim against an attorney turns on the element of causation.
+To establish causation, the plaintiff must prove by a preponderance of the evidence that the underlying case would have been successful absent the alleged malpractice.
+The objective is to establish what the result of the underlying litigation should have been (an objective standard), not what a particular judge or jury would have decided (a subjective standard).
+Parties in Utah regularly use the "trial-within-a-trial" method in which a plaintiff presents the evidence that would have been submitted at trial, had no malpractice occurred.
+In short, a plaintiff in a legal malpractice action must prove two cases: the legal malpractice case against the attorney defendant and the underlying action in which the alleged malpractice occurred.